2025 Solar Incentives Guide for Brookhaven, MS - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, speak with your local Brookhaven solar installers.
+The easiest way to understand how the new Clean Energy Credit might apply to you is to talk with your local Brookhaven solar panel company.

 State & Local Solar Incentives

-Federal solar incentives are not your only option; rebates, tax credits and more may be offered at the local or state level.
-These solar incentives — which might be handled by the state of Mississippi, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.
+Federal solar incentives are not your only option; tax credits, rebates and more may be offered at the state and local level.
+Incentives may be handled by the state of Mississippi, or by your county or municipality.
+Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Brookhaven